 However, this supposedly benign fungus was a part of an outbreak of fungal meningitis.
 This disease is extremely rare.
 Still, it is very deadly, as well.

-Everybody knows that they should be very careful not to eat questionable food, because they might get food poisoning.
+Everybody knows that they should be very careful not to eat questionable food because they might get food poisoning.
 In some of those cases, the bacteria that causes food poisoning is Salmonella.
-It causes diarrhea, cramps, vomiting and high fever.
+It causes diarrhoea, cramps, vomiting and high fever.

 This lasts for around three days, but the balance in your intestines may take months to recover.

 But, that is not all.
 If Salmonella reaches the bloodstream and infects it, patients will die if not treated with antibiotics promptly.
 However, these cases are very rare.

 You may think that bacteria this dangerous is found only in some exotic places.
 The truth is, you just need to open up your fridge.
 It can be found in raw meat and eggs.
 Luckily for everybody, high temperatures kill it.
 So, you need to be sure that all your meals are properly cooked.

 It is quite easy to miss out on some hidden patches of mould around your home.
 But, some of it may be packing the Aspergillus fungus.
 Again, it is not usually dangerous.

 Still, large quantities of inhaled spores can cause:

 - severe asthma